Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 > Extra: Btw stay tuned for osu!
 Taiko Malaysian Tournament 2024 (which is opening for all South East Asian Countries!!!), I've seen what the production team cooks and the production quality is really insane, I'm sure y'all will like it too :D

-> There are many interesting memories I would like to share, but today I will be sharing one of the memories that has left a lot of impact in my heart.
-The first one is during the process of making Essence with HowToPlayLN.
-This is my first time collaborating with someone (as in 2 ppl collab) on making a Grand Finals tiebreaker.
-At first, we are just trying to put in the tiebreaker copypasta into a tiebreaker song,  but as time goes by, our ideas become crazier and crazier.
-At one point we even decide madke a section where the time signature changes every bar.
-After the tiebreaker was made, things got even more crazier as the media team is cooking the lore.
-At first we only have the tiebreaker, then soon enough, we all decide to make a song for each cutscenes that shows before the mappool showcase begins, and also a rearrangement of Essence for the credits theme.
-This is perhaps the most precious memories that I have ever been through at that point as a composer.
 -->

 <!--